 Growing up, I ate typical American dishes found in the Midwest.
 My mother, who worked outside of the home, stuck to the basics.
 We had hamburger-helper, Mac N Cheese, roast beef and mash potatoes(on special occasions), pork chops, and a couple of chicken dishes.
-She rarely ventured out and tried new recipes.
+She rarely tried new recipes.
 I viewed food as something necessary.
 I never saw it as something to explore.
-But I had an adventurous streak.
+But I did like to try new things.

 In 1964 a new drink and fast food hit the market in full force.
 We were living in Montana at the time.
-It was a year later that I saw the drink on the menu at a small hamburger joint.
+It was a year later that I saw the beverage on the menu at a small hamburger joint.
 Intrigued by the name, I insisted on ordering it.
 It was a soda called Mountain Dew.
 My folks were hesitant.
 The last thing they wanted to do was spend money on something they knew nothing about.
 When we tried that first sip, we were surprised how smooth, refreshing, and satisfying the sugary drink was.
+We talked about it for the rest of the day.

 Kentucky Fried Chicken, which had been founded in Kentucky thirty years earlier, was making its way across the nation as a franchise in the ’60s.
 Utah and Montana were granted independent franchiser rights before the Colonel sold the company.
 We drove in our pickup truck to the first franchise in Libby, Montana.
 That bucket of chicken was the best chicken I had ever tasted.
 Again, a new food-inspired joy.
 These things weren’t considered fine dining, but they were sure satisfying.
 I must have learned along the way that trying different foods could create incredible experiences.